“All suffering is caused by human desire,

 Ron’s explanation and dedication of “Words About Wishes”

-The foregoing quotes and whimsical sutra verses are about a spiritually crucial subject – our futile mental desires or wishes as root impediments to spiritual evolution.
+The foregoing quotes and whimsical sutra verses concern a spiritually crucial subject – our futile mental desires or wishes as root impediments to spiritual evolution.

 Buddhist philosophy’s primary purpose is to help end human suffering.
 Gautama Buddha taught that humans suffer because we mentally strive for illusory and impermanent pleasures that cannot give lasting happiness.
 We futilely try to hold on to relationships, health, circumstances, or things that cannot last.
 And this causes sorrow and suffering.